inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 ### Open problems

 1. **Plugin discovery in host context** (section 12) — tool entry modules execute with full host privileges before any sandbox is involved.
 Most severe gap.
 2. **`suggestedImportUrl` leak** (section 13) — tool source document IDs exposed through document content, bypassing package URL mapping.
-Mitigated by the sync allowlist (section 5b) which blocks the iframe from syncing non-allowlisted documents, but the information leak itself remains.
+Mitigated by the sync allowlist and denylist (section 5b) — tool source documents are explicitly denylisted, so even if a tool discovers them via `suggestedImportUrl` they cannot be synced.
+The information leak itself remains.
 3. **Current tool compatibility** (section 14) — tldraw CDN assets blocked by CSP; account-doc-dependent tools need rework; folder tool uses hash-based navigation that doesn't work in the iframe.
 4. **Provider security** (section 16) — providers can request/respond with anything; security implications not yet analyzed.
 5. **Element architecture** (section 17) — `isolated-patchwork-view` is a pragmatic starting point; migration to `patchwork-box` or `withIsolation()` is planned.